YottaDB/YDBDoc/ProgGuide/langfeat.rst

 A QUIT from a DO does not take an argument, while a QUIT from an extrinsic must have an argument.
 This represents one of the two major differences between the DO command with parameters and the extrinsics.
 M returns the value of the QUIT command argument as the value of the extrinsic function or special variable.
 The other difference is that M stacks $TEST for extrinsics.

-For more information, see “Extrinsic Functions” and “Extrinsic Special Variables”.
+For more information, see `“Extrinsic Functions” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#extrinsic-functions>`_ and `“Extrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#extrinsic-special-variables>`_.

 Example: